radecki3/Mini-Projects/AirbnbDashboard.md

 Below is the full dashboard (viewable interactively at Tableau Public: https://public.tableau.com/app/profile/martin.radecki/viz/ChicagoAirbnb_17431183571090/Dashboard1?publish=yes).

-There are also some unseen joins, case statements, and outlier cleaning (via calculated fields) not included in the screenshots used to polish up the data.
+There are also some unseen joins, case statements, and outlier cleaning (via calculated fields) not included in the screenshots that were used to polish up the data.

 **The Completed Dashboard**